intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will attempt to query and track the suggested local work size when the passed-in local work size is NULL.

+##### `DevicePerformanceTimeTransferTracking` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will distinguish between transfer operations of different sizes for the purpose of device performance timing.

 ##### `DevicePerformanceTimingSkipUnmap` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will skip device performance timing for unmap operations.
 This is a workaround for a bug in some OpenCL implementations, where querying events created from unmap operations results in driver crashes.